-The inspector observed good fire safety measures in place, including a fire detection and alarm system, fire fighting equipment and fire doors with self closing mechanisms throughout.
+The inspectors observed good fire safety measures in place, including a fire detection and alarm system, fire fighting equipment and fire doors with self closing mechanisms throughout.
 There were personal evacuation plans in place for all residents and staff understood what to do in the event of a fire.
-However, it was unclear from fire dills if all residents could be safely evacuated from the premises in the event of a fire.
-Therefore fire evacuation measures required review to demonstrate that all residents could be safely evacuated.